 - The client and server take a long time to set up an individual session.

 - Some TCP sessions have unusually high round-trip times (RTTs).
-When TCP is performing well, RTTs are stable and determined mostly by the network path between two nodes.
+When TCP is performing well, RTTs are stable and determined by the network path between two nodes.

-- The DevOps team for a large enterprise monitors its IT infrastructure using network agents on critical servers.
-All agents are initially set to KPI mode.
+- The DevOps team for a large enterprise monitors its IT infrastructure using Network Agents on critical servers.
+All Agents are initially set to KPI mode.

 - The Network Dashboard shows a spike in latency on a network link between tier-A and tier-B.

-- A DevOps team member does the following:
+- A DevOps team member:

-- Sets the network agent DMM on the tier-A and tier-B servers to Diagnostic.
+- Sets the Network Agent DMM on the tier-A and tier-B servers to Diagnostic.

-- Collects KPI metrics for the Connections between the tier-A and tier-B nodes.
+- Collects KPI metrics for the connections between the tier-A and tier-B nodes.

 - Identifies one high-latency connection between nodes TA-N1 and TB-N3, based on the Connection KPIs.
 The KPIs for all other connections are within acceptable bounds.

-- Sets the network agent DMM on TA-N1 and TB-N3 to Advanced Diagnostic and the DMM on all other agents to KPI.
+- Sets the Network Agent DMM on TA-N1 and TB-N3 to Advanced Diagnostic, and the DMM on all other Agents to KPI.

-- Resets DMM on the TA-N1 and TB-N3 agents back to KPI.
+- Resets DMM on the TA-N1 and TB-N3 Agents back to KPI.